mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 We want people to do the hard thing here, and that takes an **investment in culture** to make the "hard but right" path look less dangerous.

+It's important to not be afraid to repeat yourself.
+Remind people there are no "dumb" questions, that you acknowledge and want to hear about your own mistakes.
 :::